 - A. A faculty and/or staff member who suspects a student of academic dishonesty should assemble and document the evidence.
-The faculty and/or staff member should evaluate the situation to see if it is a clearly defined case of academic dishonesty. - B. If there is sufficient evidence that academic dishonesty has taken place, the faculty and/or staff member should address the student, explain his/her/their view of the situation, and require a response from the student.
-The faculty and/or staff member should notify the student involved of the consequences for academic dishonesty according to the course policy. - C. If there is an additional instance of academic dishonesty from the same student, the faculty and/or staff member may formally document the instance of academic dishonesty and submit this documentation to their respective Department Head and Dean to determine a further course of action. - D. In the case of repeated incidences of documented academic dishonesty, the faculty and/or staff member can submit a public incident report along with supporting documentation detailing the specifics of the incident, to the Office of Student Conduct for possible administrative discipline.
-Disciplinary action may affect the student's standing with the college beyond the classroom,
+The faculty and/or staff member should evaluate the situation to see if it is a clearly defined case of academic dishonesty. - B. In the case of inappropriate use of generative AI, faculty should use multiple methods of assessment to ascertain that the students' work meets the course expectations.
+The reports of each assessment shall be used as evidence in the discovery of academic dishonesty.
+See AP 4910 Generative Artificial Intelligence in Academics for information on appropriate use of generative AI. - C. If there is sufficient evidence that academic dishonesty has taken place, the faculty and/or staff member should address the student, explain his/her/their view of the situation, and require a response from the student.
+The faculty and/or staff member should notify the student involved of the consequences for academic dishonesty according to the course policy.

-- including the possibility of expulsion as defined in BP/AP 5500 Standards of Student Conduct. - E. The faculty and/or staff member should notify the student involved of the student's right to challenge the faculty's and/or staff member's action using the due process provision of BP 4250 Probation, Dismissal, and Readmission; AP 4250 Probation; AP 4255 Dismissal and Readmission, and BP/AP 5500 Standards of Student Conduct.
+- D. If there is an additional instance of academic dishonesty from the same student, the faculty and/or staff member may formally document the instance of academic dishonesty and submit this documentation to their respective Department Head and Dean to determine a further course of action. - E. In the case of repeated incidences of documented academic dishonesty, the faculty and/or staff member can submit a public incident report along with supporting documentation detailing the specifics of the incident, to the Office of Student Conduct for possible administrative discipline.
+Disciplinary action may affect the student's standing with the college beyond the classroom, including the possibility of expulsion as defined in BP/AP 5500 Standards of Student Conduct. - F. The faculty and/or staff member should notify the student involved of the student's right to challenge the faculty's and/or staff member's action using the due process provision of BP 4250 Probation, Dismissal, and Readmission; AP 4250 Probation; AP 4255 Dismissal and Readmission, and BP/AP 5500 Standards of Student Conduct.